JAYARAJ2014/EmployeeManagement/README.md

 `dotnet ef database update`

 Want to update seed data?
 Just make changes int he modelbuilder and then add additioanl migration and update.

+### Photo file upload

+At this stage we have added new ViewModel which is slightly different from Employee Entity.
+This is done because we want to use different data type than string for the photopath.
+IFormFile is what we are using in the ViewModel.
+IFormFile is required to access the file from the server.